CMA President-Elect Nominee Election

-Every year, the CMA holds fair and transparent nominations and elections processes for the position of CMA President-Elect.
-The call for nominations issued before each election is open to all eligible members.
+Every year, the CMA holds fair and transparent nominations and elections processes for the position of CMA president-elect.

-Dr. Sandy Buchman is the current CMA President-Elect.
+Dr. Sandy Buchman is the current CMA president.

 Board of Directors